Join as a Sponsor of the 2014

 A Traditional Buyboat as Committee Boat

-We were delighted to have once again the buyboat Thomas J join the race as our committee boat, keeping track of the start and finish.
+We hope to have once again the buyboat Thomas J join the race as our committee boat, keeping track of the start and finish.
 Thomas J was built in 1951 in Severn, Virginia, by J. S. Jenkins.
 She hails from Rolph's Wharf Marina in Chestertown and is owned by Thomas Parker of Parker Welding and Decorative Arts.
-This year, Thomas J was joined by the buyboats Ellen Marie and Samuel M. Bailey.
+Last year, Thomas J was joined by the buyboats Ellen Marie and Samuel M. Bailey.
 Our thanks go to Mr. Parker and the other captains for bringing their boats down to help us with the race.
 Traditionally, buyboats worked with the commercial skipjack fleet to buy the oysters right from the skipjacks while they were still out harvesting.
 This allowed them to keep working without having to come back to port to sell the catch.

 Free Race Activities at Long Wharf